Blog

 Another thing that’s often overlooked is ThinLinc’s open-source foundation.
 ThinLinc is about 80% open-source, with TigerVNC and noVNC playing a key role.
 In fact, Cendio, the company behind ThinLinc, is a major contributor to these technologies.
 This makes ThinLinc not just a powerful tool but also a highly adaptable one for any sysadmin familiar with Linux environments.

-Architecture Overview: ThinLinc vs Open OnDemand
+Architecture overview: ThinLinc vs Open OnDemand

 Before diving into Open OnDemand, it’s important to understand how both tools fit within an HPC architecture.
 In ThinLinc, the architecture typically looks like this: